K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  group vcap

 ###### <a name="38"/>3.4.2.3. spec
-설치할 job 의 메타 정보인 이름, templates 및 설정 properties 정보가 제공된다.
+The meter information of the package to be installed are provided such as name, dependencies, and installation file information.

-◎ spec 파일 설명
+◎ spec file explanation
-1	name: job이름을 정의
+1	name: job name
-2	templates: key/value 형식으로 존재
+2	templates: Exists in key/value format
-2.1	각 key는 template 이름
+2.1	Each key is the template name
-2.2	각 value는 job VM에 해당 파일의 경로
+2.2	Each value is the path of the file to the job VM
+2.3	File path is based on “/var/vcap/jobs/<job_name>” directory
-2.3	파일 경로는 “/var/vcap/jobs/<job_name>” 디렉토리를 기준으로 함 2.4	예) bin/mariadb_ctl ->/var/vcap/jobs/<job_name>/bin/ mariadb_ctl
+2.4	Example) bin/mariadb_ctl ->/var/vcap/jobs/<job_name>/bin/ mariadb_ctl
-3	packages: 설치되는 package의 목록
+3	packages: list of package being installed
-4	properties: template 파일에서 사용되는 변수들을 정의
+4	properties: the variables used in the template file

 	◎ Example mysql job spec file
 	---